 - If you are a mature student and you meet the criteria, you are eligible to apply for the scholarship.

 - Under no circumstances will the scholarship exceed the fee to be charged.

 - Students that already hold an undergraduate honours degree level qualification are excluded from the scheme.

-- English, Scottish, Welsh, Northern Irish and EU students will be eligible for the award.
+- English, Scottish, Welsh and Northern Irish students will be eligible for the award.
 Their entry qualifications will be converted to equivalent UCAS entry points where possible so they can be assessed in the same way as English students.

-- Students from non EU countries, the Channel Islands and the Isle of Man are excluded from the award.
+- Students from non UK countries, the Channel Islands and the Isle of Man are excluded from the award.

 - The Student Finance Office will be responsible for the administration of the Scholarship programme.

 - The Scholarship awards programme will be allocated to students in descending UCAS points order.
 The Student Recruitment Department will supply a list of these students to the Student Finance and Records Office (SFO) in October.
 Students with the highest number of UCAS points on entry will be allocated a scholarship and this will continue until all full-time undergraduate students with more than 120 UCAS points have been processed.